d-morrison/IntroStatActivities/_book/06-inference-1cat.md

 22. Using the simulation, what is the proportion of samples at this summary statistic or greater, if the true proportion of male boxers is 0.1? *Hint: Look under the simulation.*

 \vspace{1in}

-This is the p-value.
+|         This is the **p-value**.
 The smaller the p-value the more evidence we have against the null hypothesis.

 23. Using the following guidelines for the strength of evidence, how much evidence do the data provide against the null hypothesis?
+(Circle one.)

 ![](images/soe_gradient.png)
-\vspace{0.5in}

-A point estimate provides a single plausible value for a parameter.
+A **point estimate** provides a single plausible value for a parameter.
 However, a point estimate is rarely perfect; usually there is some error in the estimate.
 In addition to supplying a point estimate of a parameter, a next logical step would be to provide a plausible range of values for the parameter.
 This plausible range of values for the population parameter is called a confidence interval.

 We will use bootstrapping to find the 95% confidence interval.

-24. What is bootstrapping?
+24. In your own words, explain the bootstrapping process.
 \vspace{1in}